Belarus sprinter says punishment awaited her back home - NewsBreak

 Belarus sprinter says punishment awaited her back home

-A Belarusian Olympic sprinter who had a public feud with officials from her team at the Tokyo Games said Tuesday that they “made it clear” she would face punishment if she returned home to an autocratic government that has relentlessly stifled any criticism.
+MOSCOW (AP) — A Belarusian Olympic sprinter who had a public feud with officials from her team at the Tokyo Games said Tuesday that authorities “made it clear” she would face punishment if she returned home to an autocratic government that has relentlessly stifled any criticism.

 Waiting to leave Japan to seek refuge in Europe, Krystsina Tsimanouskaya said she hopes she can continue her career, but for now her safety is the priority.
 After she criticized the management of her team on social media, she accused officials of hustling her to the airport and trying to put her on a plane back to Belarus.

 In the dramatic standoff, several countries offered help, and Poland granted her a humanitarian visa Monday.
-On Wednesday morning at Tokyo's Narita International Airport, she boarded a plane that left the gate for Vienna, though it was not immediately clear if that would be her final destination.
+She plans to fly to Warsaw later in the week.

 Team officials “made it clear that, upon return home, I would definitely face some form of punishment,” the 24-year-old sprinter told The Associated Press in a videocall interview from Tokyo.
 “There were also thinly disguised hints that more would await me.”